pockethost/pockethost/gitbook/overview/roadmap.md

 # In Development

 - [Turn instances on and off](https://github.com/benallfree/pockethost/discussions/204)
+- Allow instance to be placed into maintenance mode
+- Allow maintenance mode instance to run migrations (check automigrate first?)
+- Allow instance to be shut down and restarted
+- Disallow sqlite downloads if not in maintenance mode

 # Ideas

 Ideas, in no particular order...

+- default
 - [Delete an account](https://github.com/benallfree/pockethost/issues/172)
 - Permanently delete an instance
 - [Documentation](https://github.com/benallfree/pockethost/issues/174)